RB100-git/Music-Genre-Prediction-Assignment/README.md

 A machine learning model to predict music preferences of a person based on their age and gender.

 ## *Problem statement*
-We have to predict which genre of music will prefer a person.
+We have to predict which genre of music will be preferred by a person.

 ## *Inputs*
 Age